mousepawmedia/devdocs/source/quickstart/building.rst

 .. _qgbuild_cindergit:

-cinder-git
+cinder
 ---------------------------------------

-The only third-party dependency that isn't included in ``lib-git`` is Cinder; this is because of its size, and the beta status of its Linux support necessitating more frequent updates and patches.
+The only third-party dependency that isn't included in ``libdeps`` is Cinder; this is because of its size, and the beta status of its Linux support necessitating more frequent updates and patches.

 .. _qgbuild_cindergit_building:

-Building cinder-git
+Building cinder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Clone `cinder-git <https://phabricator.mousepawmedia.net/source/cinder-git/>`_ into your repositories folder.
+Clone `cinder <https://phabricator.mousepawmedia.net/source/cinder/>`_ into your repositories folder.
 For best results, all MousePaw Games repositories you clone should be in the same directory.
 Then run...

 ..  code-block:: bash

-    $ cd cinder-git
+    $ cd cinder
     $ git checkout -b stable origin/stable

 Before you can build Cinder for the first time, you'll need to install Cinder's dependencies.